msyinjie/RDS-Template-China/Windows10/README.md

-# Create Windows 10 Collection deployment in Azure using custom image
+# Create Windows 10 Collection deployment in Azure

 This template deploys the following resources: